Last Updated on December 2, 2022 by Ellen Christian

 Looking for Mother’s Day brunch buffet ideas?
 Check out my Bread Pudding with Praline topping and a few Mother’s Day brunch ideas here.

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Finding Mothers Day brunch ideas that are easy and special at the same time can be a challenge.
-I want to be able to spend time with my Mom chatting and enjoying coffee.
-I don’t want to be in the kitchen cooking or taking care of last minute details.
+I want to spend time with my Mom chatting and enjoying coffee.
+I don’t want to cook or take care of last-minute details in the kitchen.
 For me, brunch is the perfect way to relax over coffee and just enjoy time together.

 Mothers Day Brunch Ideas

 So, breakfast is too hectic with getting the kids situated and off to school.
 Depending on how much coffee I’ve had, I may or may not be awake enough to function for breakfast.
 Since brunch happens later, I’m more awake because I’ve had coffee.

 So, if you’re feeling really motivated, you could use a few of these ideas because brunch is perfect!
 And make a Mother’s Day brunch buffet.
 Scroll down to the end for my Breakfast Bread Pudding with Praline Topping recipe because it’s perfect for Mother’s Day.

 Remember, you’ll need to brew a good cup of French Press coffee because what is brunch without coffee.
 Set the table with a bouquet of flowers and use your best cloth napkins.
 After that, treat mom with a few of these recipes because she deserves it.

 Did you know that Mother’s Day has been celebrated since the early 1900s?

 What should I serve for Mother’s Day Brunch?